 To those with limited real estate financial modeling skills looking to model their own deals, transition to a completely different role in CRE, or land their first job in industry.

-And to those with intermediate modeling skills but gaps in their knowledge (e.g. lacking institutional modeling experience, certain property type expertise, etc.).
+And to those with intermediate to advanced modeling skills but gaps in their knowledge (e.g. lacking institutional modeling experience, certain property type expertise, etc.).

 Accelerator – More Than Just Real Estate Financial Modeling Courses

 When we started, what we didn’t want to end up with was a typical online real estate financial modeling course.
 We’ve all taken them and while they are a piece of the puzzle, they lack the sort of true-to-life application that leads one to true proficiency.